AdobeDocs/experience-manager-cloud-service.en/help/security/web-application-firewall-and-cnd-rules.md

 ---
 title: Configuring CDN and Web Application Firewall Rules to Filter Traffic
-description: Use the CDN and Web Application Firewall Rules to Filter Malitious Traffic
+description: Use the CDN and Web Application Firewall Rules to Filter Malicious Traffic
 ---

 # Configuring CDN and Web Application Firewall Rules to Filter Traffic {#configuring-cdn-and-waf-rules-to-filter-traffic}